Sedapatti R. Muthiah: National politics

 He was elected as a Member of Parliament twice from Periyakulam Constituency for Ninth Lok Sabha and Twelfth Lok Sabha.
 In the Twelfth Lok Sabha he served as a Union Minister for Surface Transport in Atal Bihari Vajpayee cabinet.
 He was in the post for a short period of time and had to resign due to a case in Chennai court.
-He graciously resigned from the post and faced the charges for the 42 lakh case.
+He graciously resigned from the post and faced the charges.
 Political critics say DMK was behind the case.
 His resignation is a rare occurrence comparing the scams of recent years of very large proportion.
 He then served as Leader of AIADMK in the parliament and raised issues concerning people.

 Turning point

 During the Twelfth Lok Sabha Vajpayee called for a Vote of Confidence after AIADMK had withdrawn support to the government.
 In the end Vajpayee lost the Vote of Confidence by 1 vote, the Opposition had polled 270 votes and the BJP 269.
 He had to vote "against" the Confidence Motion as directed by AIADMK.
 But because of a Technical Error instead of No the machine displayed Abstained.
 The voting machine showed that Mr. Muthiah abstained from voting.
 The technical issue was acknowledged by the Parliament Team but the same was not rectified by them at that time.
 This led the AIADMK leader to think Muthiah plotted to save the Vajpayee Government and expelled him from the party.
 Political critics were surprised at how the technical error led to the fall of a soft-spoken veteran politician.
 The Counter Thoughts of a Parliamentary Official, written by Ramanujam Kodhandaraman, former Cabinet Deputy Secretary and former Goa State Secretary, describes what happened during the No Motion of Confidence in 12th Lok Sabha.